martincostello/blog/source/2017-02-20-publishing-my-first-alexa-skill.md

 As I've decided to open-source the skill, that means I can use [Travis CI](https://travis-ci.org/martincostello/alexa-london-travel "Alexa London Travel's Continuous Deployment on Travis CI") for free to do my Continuous Integration to run my tests.
 Travis CI also has built-in support for deploying node.js apps to an AWS Lambda function.
 I'm not using anything fancy for the JavaScript like TypeScript at the moment, so there's no much to the CI - it just needs to run tests in the long term, and out-of-the-box it already runs ```npm install``` and ```npm test``` for you as the standard build script.

 Setting up the [YAML file](https://github.com/martincostello/alexa-london-travel/blob/master/.travis.yml "My Travis CI configuration in GitHub") was simple enough, but the first deployment of the lambda function did not work.
-It turned out this was because [the documentation](https://docs.travis-ci.com/user/deployment/lambda "Travis CI Lambda deployment instructions") to deploy a Lambda was out of date (I need to do a Pull Request to fix it).
+It turned out this was because [the documentation](https://docs.travis-ci.com/user/deployment/lambda "Travis CI Lambda deployment instructions") to deploy a Lambda was out of date (I need to do a Pull Request to fix it. **_Updated 20/02/2017: [Pull Request](https://github.com/travis-ci/docs-travis-ci-com/pull/974 "GitHub Pull Request to update the Travis CI Lambda deployment documentation")_**).

 The missing bits were: